erdinckocaman/bootique-modules/README.md

 * Thread pool
   - A simple module just to instantiate standard Java thread pools

-These modules can be used in bootique services or example bootique modules.
+These modules can be used in bootique services or might be references as example bootique modules.